Arizona: ELL Resources

-As of the 2016-2017 school year, Arizona's schools were home to more than 70,500 English language learners.
-As of the 2014-2015 school year, the most common four languages spoken by ELLs in Arizona were Spanish, Vietnamese, Navajo, and Somali.
+As of 2019, Arizona's schools were home to nearly 75,000 English language learners.
+In recent years, the most common languages spoken by ELLs in Arizona have been Spanish, Vietnamese, Navajo, and Somali.
 (U.S. Dept. of Education, National Center for Education Statistics)

 State ELL Resources